Egyperl perlite Construction

 These characteristics of perlite loose-fill insulation provide many additional benefits including :-

-- perlite loose-fill insulation is free flowing and will uniformly and completely fill all cores and voids in masonry wall units.
+- perlite loose-fill insulation is free flowing and will uniformly and completely fill all cores and voids

 - It is none setting and supports its own weight in masonry wall cavities and masonry block cores.